-Virus crisis tracks West, ebbing in China; Fed slashes rates
+Virus crisis tracks west, ebbing in China; Fed slashes rates

 In the capital of Seoul, drive-thru virus testing centers began operating, with workers dressed head-to-toe in white protective suits leaning into cars with mouth swabs, a move meant to limit contact with possible carriers of the illness.
 Troops were also dispatched across the city to spray streets and alleys with disinfectant.

-Worldwide, more than 90,000 people have been sickened and 3,100 have died.
+Worldwide, more than 92,000 people have been sickened and 3,100 have died.
 The number of countries hit by the virus has reached at least 70, with Ukraine and Morocco reporting their first cases.
+More than half of those infected have recovered from the illness already.

 In China, the count of new cases dropped again Tuesday, with just 125 reported.
 It is still by far the hardest-hit country, with over 80,000 infections and about 95% of the world’s deaths.